IceUnicorn93/Open-VTT/README.md

 2) the ping function isn't working on Linux (needs closer inspection)
 3) the save button in artwork and information isn't moving to the correct location
 4) resizing the image in a node is t saving if you don't click the save button
+5) loading an image in artwork and information if an image already exists for the child causes a crash

 About using Open VTT
 1) go to configure and configure your screens, at least the player